Last Updated on March 16, 2021 by Helga Dosa

 Modena is located in the Emilia Romagna region of Italy and is known for its various magnificent buildings and majestic monuments.
-A university town known as the “capital of engines” due to the luxury car makers based in or near the city, Modena is effortlessly mixes the modern and the antique to great effect.
+A university town is known as the “capital of engines” due to the luxury car makers based in or near the city, Modena effortlessly mixes the modern and the antique to great effect.

 The construction of the current cathedral began in 1099 under the direction of Countess Matilda of Tuscany and is largely the work of two famous artists of the day, Lanfranco and Wiligelmus.
-Built over the sepulcher of Saint Geminianus, the patron saint of Modena, the duomo is a testatment to the genius of these two men and remains a must see for any visitor to the city.
+Built over the sepulcher of Saint Geminianus, the patron saint of Modena, the duomo is a testament to the genius of these two men and remains a must-see for any visitor to the city.
 Centuries later the funeral of another of the city’s famous native sons, Luciano Pavarotti, was held in this cathedral.

 An even rarer site are the two lions near the entrance to the duomo that date back to the Roman Age, thought to have been discovered while the foundations of the cathedral were being laid.
-One cannot visit the cathedral without marvelling at the reliefs on the façade, beautiful portraits of prophets and Biblical stories, created by Wiligelmus.
+One cannot visit the cathedral without marveling at the reliefs on the façade, beautiful portraits of prophets, and Biblical stories, created by Wiligelmus.

 The entrance on the northern corner of the cathedral, known as the Porta della Pescheria, has carvings on marble that showcase secular scenes and one famous carving in particular features life in the early Arthurian age.
 The carving on this archivolt has various inscriptions that have identified the work as one of the earliest sculptures showcasing the Arthurian legend.

-The catherdral’s bell tower, also known as the Torre della Ghirlandina, stands 86.12 meters tall and over the years has become an important landmark in Modena.
+The cathedral’s bell tower, also known as the Torre della Ghirlandina, stands 86.12 meters tall and over the years has become an important landmark in Modena.
 The tower can be seen from any part of the town as well as from outside the city.
 The two marble railings at the top of the tower, or ghirlande, are the source of its name.

-Slip inside the tower to the beautiful Sala Della Secchia room to gaze at its 15th century frescoes, including a copy of the Secchia Rapita, created to memorialize the tower’s previous incarnation as the town’s treasury.
+Slip inside the tower to the beautiful Sala Della Secchia room to gaze at its 15th-century frescoes, including a copy of the Secchia Rapita, created to memorialize the tower’s previous incarnation as the town’s treasury.
 On the fifth floor is the Sala dei Torresani hall, easily one of the most beautiful rooms in the tower and not to be missed.